-The Board recognises that a sound risk management system is critical in the pursuit of its strategic objectives and maintaining an on-going commitment for identifying, evaluating and managing significant risks faced by the Group during the financial year under review.
+The Board recognises that a sound risk management system is critical in the pursuit of its strategic objectives and maintains an on-going commitment to identifying, evaluating and managing the significant risks faced by the Group.
 The Board has put in place a formal Group Risk Management Framework to govern the risk management process.

-The principles, practices and processes of the Group Risk Management Framework established by the Board are, in all material aspects, guided by ISO 31000:2018 - Risk Management Guidelines.
-The Group Risk Management Framework clearly defines the risk management objectives and processes, along with clear roles and responsibilities of the Board, Audit Committee, Internal Audit Function, SRMC and risk owners.
+The principles, practices and processes of the Group Risk Management Framework established by the Board are, in all material aspects, guided by ISO 31000:2018 - Risk Management Guidelines and the updated Enterprise Risk Management-Integrated Framework (2017) by Committee of Sponsoring Organizations of the Treadway Commission ("COSO").

+The Group Risk Management Framework clearly defines the risk management objectives and processes, along with clear roles and responsibilities of the Board, Audit Committee, Internal Audit Function, SRMC and risk owners which are defined in the terms of reference of the respective committees.